braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/best_practices.md

 To check if a user is alias-only, [check if the user exists](#step-1-check-if-user-exists) within your database.
 - If an external record exists, you can call the `/users/identify/` endpoint.
 - If the [`/users/export/id` endpoint]({{site.baseurl}}/api/endpoints/export/user_data/post_users_identifier/) returns an `external_id`, you can call the `/users/identify/` endpoint.
-- If the endpoint returns nothing, a `/users/identify/` call should not be made.
+- If the endpoint returns nothing, a `/users/identify/` call shouldn't be made.

 ## Capturing user data when alias-only user information is already present

-When a user creates an account or identifies themselves via email sign-up, you can merge the profiles.
+When a user creates an account or identifies themselves through email sign-up, you can merge the profiles.
 For a list of fields that can be merged, refer to [Merge updates behavior]({{site.baseurl}}/api/endpoints/user_data/post_users_merge/#merge_updates-behavior).

 ### Merging duplicate user profiles